 On the other hand, it can be difficult working with heavier cameras on non-horizontal surfaces, and there’s a larger footprint hazard when working around crowds.
 The cost to bring these tools to our footage shoots has become affordable because of technological advancements and product competition in the market.
 With proper use of these new tools, you can greatly increase the production value of your work.

 Besides drones, I’ve also been using the DJI OSMO for travel video.
 This small, light and stabilized piece of equipment is so practical when traveling.
 It however reaches its limits in low light.

 Feeling inspired and ready to harness these emerging trends?
-Start uploading to our contributor portal.
+Apply to join the Storyblocks contributors.